arduino/help-center-content/content/Arduino Cloud/General Cloud/If-you-cannot-purchase-an-Arduino-Cloud-plan-or-certification-exam.md

 ---
-title: "If you cannot purchase an Arduino Cloud plan, SIM subscription, or certification exam"
+title: "If you cannot purchase an Arduino Cloud plan or certification exam"
 id: 4409540316178
 ---